Skip to main content

 Introduction

-We assume you already have the basic project structure from part 1 as we will extend the configuration for Cilium.
-To follow along, check out the part 1 post.
+We assume you already have the basic project structure.
+To follow along, check out the part 1 and part 2 posts.

 title image reading "Talos Cluster on Proxmox with OpenTofu and Cilium"